tarrie/journal/README.md

         - So lets just develop on local machine using AWS CLI then set up the IAM roles later.
 - To start lets create a api endpoint for groups -- becoming admin, owner, club member, subscribe -- most if not all need jwt access.
     - Took a while to get the tomcat server env up and running but I got a hello world example up.
 Now lets implement the api schema for groups
+    - Actually now lets set up swagger integration w/ jersey and then we can be done for the day